 To lock a package from being automatically installed, updated, or removed, we can use 'apt-mark' command.
 This command has many options.
 You can read the man pages for details about each option.

-In this tutorial, We will use two options namely hold and unhold.
+For the purpose of this guide, we will discuss only two options namely hold and unhold.

-- unhold – Release the package from hold, and allow us to install, update, remove packages.
+- unhold - Release the package from hold, and allow us to install, update, remove that package.

 Let us mark (hold) a package, for example htop, as shown below.